-As of 31 December 2021, the Board consisted of six (6) non-executive Directors (including the Chairman and the Lead Independent Director), three (3) of which are independent, as outlined below:
+There has been no change in the Board of Directors in the reporting year.
+Each Director stood for re-election at the general meeting 2022 ("AGM 2022") and was approved by the shareholders.
+Thus, as of 31 December 2022, the Board consisted of six (6) non-executive Directors (including the Chairman and the Lead Independent Director), three (3) of which are independent as outlined below: